feature-image

 ADVERTISEMENT

-“If a bullshit rule like this exists… either get rid of the rule or stop playing the anthem before games.
+“If a bull—- rule like this exists… either get rid of the rule or stop playing the anthem before games.
 This is an embarrassment to the game,” another user laid out his frustration.
 People are more interested in the game and how it is played.
 Not a rule about delaying to leave the field.
 For many fans, such strict regulations simply kill the essence of what they gather to enjoy.

+One comment read, “Clearly the kid isn’t ejected for waiting to depart the field….”
 The clip shows a spontaneous reaction from the umpires.
 And without any hot mic for evidence or any official statements, they simply refuse to believe that a player can be ejected for waiting in line.
-Especially when there was no visible misconduct.
+Some also wondered if Edwards uttered something to trigger the action because the video has no audio.
+Yet, the frustration kept piling up, as there was no visible misconduct.

+“Umps wanting to feel important,” one wrote.
 The same accusations surrounding the officials have surfaced from multiple sources.
 People are irritated with umpires being too strict unnecessarily.
-Hence, they are implying that the umpires have become hungry for attention or power.

 “Haven’t seen this yet!
 We love a good ole fashion stand off.
 I am sure warnings were issued throughout the weekend, but still, this is garbage.
 The game is fun.
 So let’s have some fun.
-Where do I sign a petition @USDbaseball ??” another user reacted.
+Where do I sign a petition @USDbaseball ??” another reacted.

 Fans are taking a dig at the officials, as no warning was spotted before the prompt ejection of Jagger Edwards.
-They are ready to stand by the player and his team since they feel like these instances are taking the fun away from the beloved game.
+They are ready to stand by the player and his team since they feel like these instances are taking the fun away from their beloved game.

 “That umpire needs to TURN IN HIS UNIFORM!” a diehard called for an ultimate decision.